dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

 - how do coarse-grained models differ b/w quantum physics and social physics (where data & beliefs are inschematic)

+- the difference b/w being formally and informally judged by society
+  - if you're informally judged, each person reacts to you and the aggregate effect is in proportion to the quantity of people who know
+    - i.e. you commit some crime and technically get away with it, but everyone knows it and feels compelled to secretly judge you
+      - perhaps by controlling certain s/phys aspects of your life, such as the way other's perceive you
+      - the specific labels that others apply to you and choose to propagate are chosen ad hoc, based on the information available to them.
+    - when informal, it is limited by the rate of new interactions and the variance of recent interactions
+      - but since it's informal, no one knows when to stop meting out the judgment.
+    - connect (semiotic/semantic)-meaning-mappings and the
+      relationship of various enumerable mapping-combinations,
+      especially as it relates to the Birthday Paradox
+  - if you're formally judged, you're given some formal label that's projected through society, especially by social institutions.
+    - here, the institutionally-applied labels are well-defined and the means of propagation are well-known
+      - awareness of this information can propagate into society upon the occurance of certain events (new job, background check, etc)

+- these formal/informal means of defining/choosing/propagating labels
+  is part of a continuum.
+  - people decide upon signs (both signifiers and signified) in groups
+    - here, signifiers can include: body language, specific locution, the display/adherence of a social norm/tradition/etc, an abstract label
+    - each person has their own understanding of the signfier and signified, but people tend to seek consensus of abstraction and information.
+      - therefore, at groups of various sizes, people harmonize their abstractions, including their definitions of signifiers/signifieds
+    - but social institutions, language and other human inventions tend to reify these abstractions into discrete code/symbols.
+      - then the basis for these more formal definitions is (definite)
+        - i.e. it is definitively captured in law/language
+        - still, each person can develop their own interpretation of (institutionally harmonized datums)

 #### {Set the reader's frame}

 - what does it mean to have zero for some of these metrics?